 Responses are to be sent to the following address:

-Office of the Deputy Mayor for Planning and Economic Development The John A. Wilson Building 1350 Pennsylvania Avenue, NW Suite 317

-Washington, D.C.
-20004

-Attn: Patrick Pendleton Smith, Project Manager
+Office of the Deputy Mayor for Planning and Economic Development The John A. Wilson Building 1350 Pennsylvania Avenue, NW Suite 317 Washington, D.C.
+20004 Attn: Wendell.Felder@dc.gov, Project Manager

 REQUEST FOR PROPOSALS